chile88

 Germán López

-I always remember that on that day of the plebiscite I had to represent the YES at the voting table.
-And the NO representative was a close neighbor of my neighborhood, who was a Christian Democrat […].
+I always remember that on that day of the plebiscite I had to be empowered by the YES.
+And for the NO there was a close neighbor of my neighborhood, who was a Christian Democrat […].
 I was with this gentleman all day.
 So in the end, we were able to talk a lot.
 And in the afternoon, we said, let’s be reasonable.

 Germán López Read More »